AbbieNgXinYi/Gamenian/README.md

 # Gamenian

-## Team Information

-**Abbie(Leader)**

-* Arduino Programming - Joystick and Buttons Control
-* Joystick and Buttons Hardware Interfacing to Arduino
-* Unity Code editing, Arduino Communication
-* PB Meshing - Table and Screen Projection

-**Sean(Assistant Leader)**

-* Arduino Programming - Joystick and Buttons Control
-* Joystick and Buttons Hardware Interfacing to Arduino
-* Unity Code editing, Arduino Communication
-* Video System setup

-**William(Member)**

-* Video System setup
-* Aduio System setup
-* Live Streaming setup for PB

-**Xin Yi(Member)**

-* PB Meshing - Table and Screen Projection
-* Unity Code GUI editing

 ## Project Information

-### Background
+### Background :

-With housing in Singapore being smaller and increasing more expensive recently, many are looking for ways to save space and make things more compact.
+With housing in Singapore being smaller and increasingly more expensive recently, many are looking for ways to save space and make things more compact.

 With our project, we aim to help tackle some of these issues and add value to existing furnishings that people already have.

+---

-### Objective
+### Our Objective :

 **To give existing furniture more features:**